Karma-Finance/karma-scores/Karma-Bond/Contracts/Karma-CustomTreasury/docs/README.md

 )
 ```

-- `payoutToken`: The payout token address
+- `payoutToken`: The payout token address, token paid for principal
 - `initialOwner`: The initial owner of the Custom Treasury

 ### 🧪 Example call